christerso/cpp-switcher/README.md

 The plugin will:
 1. First look in the current directory for the corresponding file
 2. If not found, it will search in parallel directories (src/include, etc.)
+3. If no project root markers found, it will check custom project roots
-3. Continue searching up the directory tree up to the configured search depth
+4. Continue searching up the directory tree up to the configured search depth

 ## Supported Directory Structures